 Garfield Alive is a multi-year initiative focused on maximizing the vitality of the Garfield Park neighborhood and expanding park use.
 Launching in 2014, with a generous grant from the Nina Mason Pulliam Charitable Trust, Garfield Alive has evolved into a unifying theme under which to connect and energize all the offerings at the park.
 Since its inception, Garfield Alive has enjoyed many benchmark accomplishments including:

 - Increased community awareness of the park and its historic significance

 - Completed a Historic Tour of several vistas at the park including artistic site markers, audio tours, and guides for walking tours.
 Visit the Historic Tours page for more details or to experience the tour online

 - Provides FOGP with an ongoing initiative to achieve its primary mission to… Ensure the preservation and continuation of the public benefits of Garfield Park through enhanced funding, the application of effective advocacy, and expanded stewardship.

 $1000 Garfield Alive Partner

 Your $1000 Gift as a Garfield Alive Annual Partner will help us continue this important work of Garfield Park advocacy and preservation.
-You will be recognized as a Community Partner of our historic Garfield Park tour in both the mobile app and in our recorded tour copy, receive (4) tickets to Friends Night @ the Mac with Indianapolis Philharmonic Orchestra & Friends reception on June 14 ~ (10) VIP tickets to Evening @ the Mac on September 2 ~ (2) tickets to the Rockin’ Garfield Holiday Bash on December 8.
+You will be recognized as a Community Partner of our historic Garfield Park tour in both the mobile app and in our recorded tour copy, receive (4) tickets to our EXCLUSIVE Friends Night Celebration @ the Mac with Indianapolis Philharmonic Orchestra & Friends reception on June 27 AND (10) VIP tickets to Evening @ the Mac on September 1